andyml123/andyml123.github.io/get-well-wishes-for-a-child.md

 <p>That's without even mentioning other common problems kids get like earache, coughs etc. </p>

-<p>So if you're struggling with how to say get better soon to a child then these get well soon quotes and messages should </p>
+<p>So if you're struggling with how to say get better soon to a child then these get well soon quotes and messages should give you the perfect words for cheering a little one up while they get better.</p>

 {% include adsense-top-responsive.html %}
 <h2>Get Well Wishes for Children</h2>